 <MessageEndpointMappings> <add Messages="Contracts" Namespace="Contracts.Events.FromEndpoint1" Endpoint="Endpoint1@DefaultEndpointsProtocol=https;AccountName=[ACCOUNT];AccountKey=[KEY];" /> </MessageEndpointMappings>

-Using send options it is possible to route messages to any endpoint hosted in another storage account by specifing the storage account using the
+The use of send options enables routing messages to any endpoint hosted in another storage account by specifying the storage account using the

 endpointInstance.Send( destination: "sales@DefaultEndpointsProtocol=https;AccountName=[ACCOUNT];AccountKey=[KEY];", message: new MyMessage());

 In order to prevent accidentally leaking connection string values, it is recommended to use aliases instead of raw connection strings.
 When applied, raw connection string values are replaced with registered aliases removing the possibility of leaking a connection string value.
 When using a single account, aliasing connection string is limited to just enabling it.
 When multiple accounts are used, an alias has to be registered for each storage account.

 account_B, following configuration has to be applied in the

 var transport = endpointConfiguration.UseTransport<AzureStorageQueueTransport>(); transport.ConnectionString("account_A_connection_string"); transport.UseAccountAliasesInsteadOfConnectionStrings(); transport.DefaultAccountAlias("account_A"); var accountRouting = transport.AccountRouting(); accountRouting.AddAccount("account_B", "account_B_connection_string");

 Aliases can be provided for both the endpoint's connection string as well as other accounts' connection strings.
 This enables using